Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

     the resources you created earlier will be visible.
 This is because you can only access resources in Azure subscriptions associated with the selected tenant, and there are no Azure Subscriptions associated with this new tenant.
-(Each Azure subscription is controller by exactly one Azure AD tenant, and creating a new tenant doesn't change that.
+(Each Azure subscription is controlled by exactly one Azure AD tenant, and creating a new tenant doesn't change that.
 You can move subscriptions between tenants if you want to, but it doesn't happen automatically.
 So a freshly-created tenant will never have any associated Azure subscriptions to begin with.)
 This is why we recommended that you use a new browser tab for this work - by switching tenants, you cause all your Azure resources to become inaccessible.
 (Obviously you can switch back, but then you won't be able to configure your new B2C tenant.)

-8. On the left hand side, click the **More services** label:
+    On the left hand side, click the **More services** label:

     ![More services](media/AzurePortalMoreServices.png)

-    In the filter textbox that appears, type **B2C**, at which point you should see an **Azure AD B2C** entry in the list.
+8. In the filter textbox that appears, type **B2C**, at which point you should see an **Azure AD B2C** entry in the list.
 Click on the star to the right of this, to pin this to the list of icons and labels on the left of the page.